 Every company established in the Republic and every foreign company registered pursuant to the Companies Act must, immediately after being established or registered, enrol with the Inland Revenue in order to receive a Tax Identification Number (T.I.N.).

 For the purposes of the Income Tax Act, companies include not only those companies which come under the Companies act, but also any body (with or without a legal personality) or organisation governed by public law, as well as any society, fraternity or association of persons (with or without a legal personality) including any comparable company established or registered outside the Republic.
 It does not include cooperatives.

 The aforementioned procedures can be performed either through the Income Tax District Offices, or through the One Stop Shops of the Ministry of Commerce, Industry and Tourism, irrespective of the type of activity the taxpayer is involved in.

 Registration under the Value Added Tax registry may also be carried out through the One Stop Shop at the Ministry of Commerce, Industry and Tourism of the Republic of Cyprus.

 Submission of tax return form

-Legal entities are required to submit a provisional tax return by August 1 of the current financial year.
+Legal entities are required to submit a provisional income tax return (I.R.6) by August 1 of the current financial year.

 All the tax forms and other information are available from local offices of the Inland Revenue Department and the Department’s website.
-On many occasions, the tax return may also be submitted electronically.
+On many occasions, the tax return may/must be submitted electronically.